hscic-open-data/indicator-portal/README.md

 - Under the Undo / Redo menu, select Apply... and paste the appropriate recipe.
 Select Perform Operations to apply the steps.

 	- This changes the original format by compressing the records, and transforming various columns.
 There should now be one row per record

+- The records are now ready to be exported.
+Under the Export menu (top right), select Templating...
+This section defines how the json output will be structured.

+	- Replace the Row Template with the appropriate template file
+	- Prefix should be **\[**
+	- Row Separator should be **,**
+	- Suffix should be **\]**

+- Click **Export** to create a json file.

+- Finally, validate the file using https://jsonlint.com/